Muciojad/portfolio/README.md

 ## "Kraina Wilka" for Orizon Group (2021)

-An interactive AR app containing several AR mini-games.
+An interactive **AR app** containing several AR mini-games.
 This app is used as an interactive guide for tours in the area of Lake Solina in Poland.
-In this project, I was responsible for the app architecture, AR integration, UI implementation, AR mini-games implementation, and bug fixing.
+In this project, I was responsible for the **app architecture, AR integration, UI implementation, AR mini-games** implementation, and bug fixing.

 Store link: [Kraina Wilka on Google Play](https://play.google.com/store/apps/details?id=com.OrizonStudio.KrainaWilka&hl=en_US)

 ## "Turystyczny Lublin" for Orizon Group (2021-2022)

-An interactive AR app containing several AR realistic models of historic city monuments.
+An interactive **AR app** containing several AR realistic models of historic city monuments.
 This app is used as an interactive guide for tours in the city of Lublin in Poland.
-In this project, I was responsible for the app architecture, UI implementation, code review, and technical consulting.
+In this project, I was responsible for the **app architecture, UI implementation, code reviews, and technical consulting**.

 Store link: [Turystyczny Lublin on Google Play](https://play.google.com/store/apps/details?id=com.OrizonGroup.TurystycznyLublin&hl=pl&gl=US)